YoussElo/Data-science/README.md

 ### K-Means on Live Dataset
 This project applies K-means clustering to the "live.csv" dataset.
 Initial analysis suggests 2 clusters, but further examination reveals suboptimal fit.
 Revisiting with k=4 yields improved accuracy (0.62), indicating a more accurate representation of underlying patterns.
 Hence, 4 clusters are recommended for this dataset.

+### Sales project
+This project aims to analyze and visualize sales data for phones and gadgets using Python.
+The project involves importing necessary packages, collecting and creating a dataset from multiple CSV files containing sales data, cleaning the data, and then performing various analyses to gain insights.

 ### About me
 🚀 Youssef EL OUARDIGHI | Computer Engineer | AI & Data Enthusiast